hbc/NGS_Data_Analysis_Course/sessionI/lessons/06_data_organization.md

 You should approach your sequencing project in a very similar way to how you do a biological experiment, and ideally, begins with experimental design. **We're going to assume that you've already designed a beautiful sequencing experiment to address your biological question, collected appropriate samples, and that you have enough statistical power.** We will cover experimental design in more detail as they apply to the different workflows.

 For all of those steps taken in the wetlab (collecting specimens, extracting DNA, prepping your samples) you've likely kept a lab notebook that details how and why you did each step, but documentation doesn't stop at the sequencer!
+With the computational part of your experiment there are also a ton of things you will need to keep track of.
+You will need to keep track of the different tools (and versions) used at every stage, in addition to the parameters you set for each.

-Every computational analysis you do is going to spawn many files, and inevitability, you'll want to run some of those analysis again. **Genomics projects can quickly accumulate hundreds of files across tens of folders.** Do you remember what PCR conditions you used to create your sequencing library?
+Every step in the computational analysis you do is going to spawn many files, and inevitability, you'll need to run some of those analyses again. **Genomics projects can quickly accumulate hundreds of files across tens of folders.** Do you remember what PCR conditions you used to create your sequencing library?
 Probably not.
 Similarly, you probably won't remember whether your best alignment results were in Analysis1, AnalysisRedone, or AnalysisRedone2; or which quality cutoff you used.

-Luckily, recording your computational experiments is even easier than recording lab data.
-Sensible file names will make your analysis traversable by you and your collaborators, and writing the methods section for your next paper will be a breeze.
+Luckily, recording your computational experiments is even easier than recording wet lab data.
 Let's look at the best practices for organizing your genomics project.

 Your future self will thank you.